PhenomSG/Restaurant-Review-Analysis/README.md

 └── main.py                  # Main script to run the analysis
 ```

-## Contributing

-We welcome contributions!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.